HuangxinDong/HuangxinDong/README.md

 - 👋 Hi, I’m @:-D
 - 👀 I’m interested in linguistics, programing, literature and video game.
 - 🔭 I'm currently working on a research paper that explores the pitch relationships across multiple countries.
-I also enjoy contributing to open-source projects related to linguistics.
+I also interested in speech recognition and speech synthesis.
 - 📫 My email is: 2012925@mail.nankai.edu.cn, feel free to contact me anytime!